Home » Blog » Teachers » 10 Best ICT Tools for Teaching and Learning You Must Know in 2025

 “Technology will never replace great teachers, but in the hands of great teachers, it’s transformational.” – George Couros

-Top 6 ICT Tools for Teaching and Learning
+What are ICT Tools in Teaching and Learning?

-ICT tools for teaching and learning cover everything from digital infrastructures such as printers, computers, laptops, tablets, etc., to software tools such as Google Meet, Google Spreadsheets, etc.
+ICT tools for teaching and learning cover everything from digital infrastructure such as printers, computers, laptops, tablets, etc., to software tools such as Google Meet, Google Spreadsheets, etc.

-However, we won’t cover any of these basic software or hardware tools such as laptops and computers.
-It’s because everyone already knows about them.
+However, we won’t cover any of these basic software or hardware tools, such as laptops and computers.
+We know you already know about them.

 Instead, we’ll talk about some amazing software, applications, or platforms specifically meant for teachers.